“How do we implement messaging and start chatting with consumers?”

 Whether it’s with a human or a chatbot, messaging on your website can help buyers navigate through your car portal, find the car they desire and arrange an in-person (or virtual) test drive.

 It’s also a great conversion booster.
 Replacing the forms on your website with bots and messaging tools has proven to boost conversion rates significantly meaning you can turn more buyers into sales opportunities with just a conversation.

 With over 90% open rates it’s no wonder dealerships are making full use of Outbound messaging .

-But did you know that the SMS campaigns you send out are also a great conversation starter?
+But did you know that the WhatsApp campaigns you send out are also a great conversation starter?

-The typical outbound SMS campaign usually contains an offer/promotion with a link back to the dealer’s website.
-With a messaging first approach and the right automotive messaging platform, your outbound campaign could be the perfect start for a conversation that turns the consumer from a recipient to a qualified opportunity.
+The typical outbound WhatsApp campaign usually contains an offer/promotion with a link back to the dealer’s website.
+With a messaging first approach and the right automotive conversations platform, your outbound campaign could be the perfect start for a conversation that turns the consumer from a recipient to a qualified opportunity.

 3. Inside your dealership

 The typical service repair goes a little like this: